 - Descend directories recursively.
 If enabled (the default), reverse engineering will track through sub-directories for any further Java files.
-If not it will restrict to the selected directory. - Create diagrams from imported code.
-If you unselect this, then no diagrams are created, i.e. all data will only be visible in the explorer. - Minimise Class icons in diagrams.
+If not it will restrict to the selected directory. - Changed/new files only.
+If enabled (the default), only changed and new files are imported. ٠ If not all classes will be replaced. - Create diagrams from imported code.
+If you unselect this, then no diagrams are cre-٠ ated, i.e. all data will only be visible in the explorer. - Minimise Class icons in diagrams.
 If enabled, then the attributes and operations compartiments will not be shown in the classes on the generated class diagrams.
 Note: This item is checked by default, and is overseen by many users, which are then surprised by the result. - Perform Automatic Diagram Layout.
-If selected, then ArgoUML will do its best to layout the generated diagrams automatically.
+If selected, then ArgoUML will do its best to layout ٠ the generated diagrams automatically.
 If not, then all items will be placed at the top left corner of the diagram. - Level of import detail: Classifiers only / Classifiers plus feature specifications / Full import.
-The latter is the default. - Import source file encoding: The value Cp1252 is often the default.
+The latter is the default. - Import source file encoding:.
+The value Cp1252 is often the default.
 This string represents the coded character set identifier (CCSID).